Castilleja bella

 Castilleja bella is a species in the Castilleja genus known by the common name Arteaga Indian paintbrush (Spanish: Pincel de Indio de Arteaga).
 It is native to northeastern Mexico, primarily the states of Nuevo León and Coahuila, where it grows in montane habitats.

 Description

 Castilleja bella is a perennial, herbaceous, and hemiparasitic angiosperm that grows in montane habitats above altitudes of 2,500 meters above sea level.
-It has erect stems that are typically under 10cm in height, and its inflorescences consists of bracts in shades of bright red.
+It has erect stems that are typically under 10 cm in height, and its inflorescences consists of bracts in shades of bright red.